aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 It's best practice to annotate an overridden method by placing the `@Override` annotation above it.
 That tells the compiler to ensure it's overriding a method from the base class.

 Although this isn't required, it's a good defensive practice.
-In the future, if the base method happens to get renamed along the way, the code will fail to compile (because it's no longer overridding anything).
-Therefore, this will help with early detection of some subtle bugs that would result from calling an overridden method which is actually a new method.
+In the future, if the base method happens to get renamed along the way, the code will fail to compile (because it's no longer overriding anything).
+Therefore, this will help with early detection of some subtle bugs that would result from calling an overridden method, which is actually a new method.

 An overridden method can be of the same visibility as the method it's overriding, or it can be more public.
 However, it can't be more private.